How to Bring Your SaaS Business to Japan: Key Concerns to Consider

 Machine translations might be sufficient for some aspects of your software as a service.
 Still, for marketing endeavors that aim to clinch sales—such as advertising, website copy, social media posts, direct sales letters, etc.—you will need to localize to suit Japanese business and consumer needs.
 Some localization sites to consider are LingoHub and Crowdin.

 Marketing is another crucial consideration, and you may wish to hire an agency to help you with running ads or a social media campaign.
-You may find agencies out of your budget range.
 If you are attempting to remain light on your feet, then consider hiring contractors in the copywriting, graphic design, and marketing fields, selecting those who are bilingual in English and Japanese.

 Take note: Top-talent contractors who are also bilingual are rare because individuals with English and Japanese fluency get snapped up quickly into full-time positions.